Vitaliksobko/Reenbit-Test-Task/README.md

 - Log in or register if you don't have an account, it may take a few seconds

-    - email address must contain @gmail.com or another valid domain
+- Email address should include @gmail.com or another valid domain.

-    - password must contain at least 8 characters
+- Password must be at least 8 characters long.

 ![login page](images/Pic1.png)